ual-cci/MSc-Coding-2/in-class-exercise-assessments.md

 ## Week 8 Exercise

- - Submit a port of any of the above exercises that runs on the Raspberry PI 4.
+ - Submit a port of any of the above exercises that will run on the Raspberry PI 4.